tbrowder/Excel/README.md

 at the moment.
 If you are interested in the concept, please star the project, follow it, and file a feature request issue.

+Currently working code is in the "dev" directory.

-The project will use several Perl modules which will have to be installed for the distro to work (I use `cpanm` for that):
+The project uses several Perl modules which will have to be installed for the distro to work (I use `cpanm` for that):

 + Perl modules required: